-• We aim to get to 80% of life risk incidents within our Emergency Response Standards (how quickly we should attend an incident) but we only achieved this on 77.5% of occasions.
-We know that the changing nature and location of calls (fewer in urban areas and a larger proportion in rural areas) and a shortage of retained firefighters is affecting our ability to meet this target.

-Our retained (part time) first fire engines were available and ready to respond to an emergency 86.1% of the time against a target of 90%.
-This is an improvement on last year's figure of 85.49%.
+- We aim to get to 80% of life risk incidents within our Emergency Response Standards (how quickly we should attend an incident) and achieved this on 77.7% of occasions.
+We know that the changing nature and location of calls (fewer in urban areas and a larger proportion in rural areas) and a shortage of retained firefighters is affecting our ability to meet this target. - Our retained (part time) first fire engines were available and ready to respond to an emergency 82.1% of the time against a target of 90%.
+This is an reduction on last year's figure of 86.1%.
 We know we have some stations where more firefighters are needed and we are actively recruiting in these areas.